DAGWorks-Inc/hamilton/decorators.md

 ## @extract_columns
 This works on a function that outputs a dataframe, that we want to extract the columns from and make them individually available for consumption.
-So it expands a single function into _n functions_, each of which take in the output dataframe and output a specific column as named in the `extract_coumns` decorator.
+So it expands a single function into _n functions_, each of which take in the output dataframe and output a specific column as named in the `extract_columns` decorator.
 ```python
 import pandas as pd
 from hamilton.function_modifiers import extract_columns